remirror/remirror/docs/concepts/extension.md

 onDestroy(extensions: readonly AnyExtension[]): void
 ```

 This is called when the `RemirrorManager` is being destroyed.
+You can use this method if you need to clean up any externally created handlers in order to prevent memory leaks.

 ## Options